Scarborough man tells mother's suffragette story

 It was a very different world 100 year’s ago and today marks the centenary anniversary of women being awarded the vote.

 A woman’s role was domestic, encompassing little outside having children and taking care of the home.
 But the suffragettes movement changed this.

-John Toy, who lives in Scarborough, has told the story of his mother Violet Mary Toy nee Doudney who received a medal from Emmeline Pankhurst for joining the hunger strike in Holloway Prison.
+John Toy, who lives in Scarborough, has told the story of his mother Violet Mary Toy nee Doudney who received a meda from Emmeline Pankhurst for joining the hunger strike in Holloway Prison.

 In 1912, aged 23, Violet moved to London after studying at St Hilda’s College in Oxford with dreams of being a teacher.